AshridgeTechnologies/elemento/stories/Backlog.md

 - Builder/runner:
   - Generator does not hard code runner location
   - ProjectBuilder only writes updated files
-  - runForDev only refreshes code if a file in its path is changed
+  - runPreview only refreshes code if a file in its path is changed
 - Use radash wherever possible, try to remove lodash
 - Consider replacing state management with self-updating immutable objects using Immer, maybe Proxies, useContext and useReducer
 - Consider Temporal